luzai/InsightFace_Pytorch/README.md

 ## Version 2 update
 - compatible with python3.6
+- Make sure future-fstrings is installed

 ## Version 3 update
-- Accelerate feature extraction part of test stage
+- Accelerate feature extraction part for test stage

+## Version 4 update
+- Accelerate face cropping part
+- dlib==19.10 may take some time to be installed, please be patient
+- If the input image resolution is large, use '--batch_size' to reduce batch size.